AND POLICE FORCES

 This Agreement governs the purpose, elements and their respective authority and the functional procedures of the International Association of Gendarmeries and Police Forces with Military Status FIEP as well as procedures for admission and those for revising the Agreement.

 Scope of the Association

-This Association facilitates understanding between participating Institutes with the intention to pursue and strengthen relationships and bonds established, promote innovative and active ideas on the type of police cooperation, strengthen reciprocal solidarity and enhance external organizational and structural models, agree in accordance with current international agreements and national regulations, to exchange information and experiences in the following sectors:
+This Association facilitates understanding between participating Institutes with the intention to pursue and strengthen relationships and bonds, promote innovative and active ideas on the type of law enforcement cooperation, strengthen reciprocal solidarity and enhance external organizational and structural models, agree in accordance with current international agreements and national regulations, to exchange information and experiences in the following sectors:

 – Human Resources;